otherworldly94b/Top-10-highest-grossing-anime-franchises/README2.md

 - Tested on browsers: Chrome and Edge
 - I tested for responsiveness on all standard screen sizes using devtools.
 - All text is readable and easy to understand
-- The form functions correctly, requires input on all field and the email field requires an email address.
+- The form functions correctly, requires input on all fields and the email field requires an email address.
 The submit button also works.

 ## Bugs